Sterling takes back seat to dollar ahead of Fed | Business

 Sterling takes back seat to dollar ahead of Fed

-Sterling edged lower to the dollar on Wednesday as the greenback strengthened across the board ahead of the Federal Reserve's policy decision due later in the day.
+Sterling hovered between flat to lower against the dollar on Wednesday as the greenback strengthened across the board ahead of the Federal Reserve's policy decision due later in the day.

-Political noise around Britain's ruling conservative party has left the currency largely unaffected, although it has reacted positively on signs that the economy is rebounding.
+Political noise around Britain's ruling conservative party has left the currency largely unaffected, although it has reacted positively to signs that the economy is rebounding.
 Still, even as the market remains positioned on balance for gains in the currency, analysts say a lot of good news has been priced in.
-By 1150 GMT, sterling was 0.3% lower against the dollar at $1.3875.
-It was 0.1% lower than the euro at 86.99 pence.
+By 1425 GMT, sterling was trading flat against the dollar at $1.3915, after trading around 0.3% lower for most of the London session.
+It also traded flat to the euro at 86.93 pence.

 "The pound has been quite unaffected by the political noise in the UK, remaining broadly supported against both the euro and the dollar this week," said Francesco Pesole, G10 FX strategist at ING.
 "A bearish-dollar outcome of the Fed meeting today should provide an extra tailwind for cable to make another attempt at the $1.40 level later this week."

-Morgan Stanley analysts said there was a 15% chance that Scotland will leave the United Kingdom, as Britain holds regional and local elections next week with Scotland's dominant Scottish National Party hoping for a mandate for independence.
-However, they put the earliest plausible date for independence as Jan.
+Morgan Stanley analysts said there was a 15% chance that Scotland will leave the United Kingdom.
+Britain holds regional and local elections next week with Scotland's dominant Scottish National Party hoping for a mandate for independence.
+The analysts put the earliest plausible date for independence as Jan.
 1, 2025, given the time it would take to stage a new referendum and negotiate a separation.

 Betting markets show a below 5% chance for an independence vote this year.